isomerpages/sportsg-corp/pages/spexBusiness Athlete Stories.md

 Chelsea had previously expressed fears of entering the workforce with the lack of work experience putting her at a disadvantage at hiring.
 However, both internships have since assured Chelsea of a pathway of continuity and transition post-sports.
 Without the stress and anxiety of having to search for a job that would accommodate her hectic schedule, Chelsea was thus able to turn her complete focus to her sport, proudly flying the Singapore flag and mounting the podium across two consecutive SEA Games claiming a Gold and a Bronze to her name.

-_“I got my internships through spexBusiness.
+*“I got my internships through spexBusiness.
 I’m very appreciative of such an initiative, as it has supported me both in my sporting endeavours and career development.
 It has shown me that there are ways for athletes to plan a life after sport, and we have a future beyond our sporting careers.
-I’m very grateful to both spexBusiness and Deloitte for providing me with the opportunity to pursue excellence in my sport, and at the same time, pave the road for my future career.”
+I’m very grateful to both spexBusiness and Deloitte for providing me with the opportunity to pursue excellence in my sport, and at the same time, pave the road for my future career.”*

-– Chelsea Ann Sim_
+Chelsea Ann Sim

 <hr>